-What started as a charge against the dark result of a system, became a system in need of desperate repair, emerged as an analysis of a debate and settled nearly to where it was placed before it had started.
+What started as a charge, became a system in need of desperate repair, emerged as a debate and settled nearly to where it was placed before it had started.

 Is there a lot of lousy content on the web?
 You bet.
 Are good content ideas at a premium and bad content ideas plentiful?
 No doubt.
 Should we toss the entire concept aside and wait for the next wave to ride?
 I don’t think so.